phanhongan/ml-systems-evaluation/docs/developer/api-reference.md

 # API Reference

+> **Note**: This API is currently in the design phase and has not been implemented yet.

-This document provides a complete reference for all APIs and endpoints available in the ML Systems Evaluation Framework.
+This document provides the design specification for the REST API and Python SDK interfaces for the ML Systems Evaluation Framework.

 ## API Overview